nodebotsau/scientist-kit/README.md

 When it runs if you make some noise like clapping your hands you'll see the values spike upwards.

+Going further:

+* Use the sound sensor for input and then use an LED or NeoPixel to indicate how noisy things are.
+* Use the sound sensor to raise or lower the volume of some music depending on the ambient noise levels.

 ### Play that (squeaky) music....

 A long term crowd pleaser at every NodeBots event is the Piezo buzzer.
 This little